LogtalkDotOrg/logtalk3/scripts/embedding/jiprolog/NOTES.md

 The following scripts are provided:

 - `jiprolog_logtalk_jip.sh`
+	Bash shell script for POSIX systems
+- `jiprolog_logtalk_jip.ps1`
+	PowerShell script for Windows systems

-	creates a `logtalk.jip` file with the Logtalk compiler and runtime and an optional `application.jip` file for an application
+Both scripts create a `logtalk.jip` file with the Logtalk compiler and runtime and an optional `application.jip` file for an application.

 The `.jip` files can be loaded using the `load/1` JIProlog predicate.
 It is also possible to create a JAR file from the `.jip` files.
 For example,